dross1-dross1/goat-tool/README.md

 ---

 **How to Install (For Unix/Linux-Based OSes)**
-1. Clone the repository `git clone https://github.com/dross1-dross1/goat-tool.git`
+1. Clone the repository using `git clone https://github.com/dross1-dross1/goat-tool.git`
-2. CD into the directory `cd goat-tool/`
+2. CD into the directory using `cd goat-tool/`
-3. Run the Makefile `make`
+3. Compile and build the code with `make` or `./build.sh`
 4. You're done!
 Use GoatTool by running (in only this directory) `./bin/goattool [--flag] (args)`
-5. (Optional) Run the test script `./tests.sh`
+5. (Optional) Run the test script using `./tests.sh` (runs automatically if you compiled with `.build.sh`)

 ---